sdcnku/micropython/docs/library/omv.image.rst

    the faster everything will run.
 Since bar codes are linear 1D images you just need a lot of resolution in one direction and just a little resolution in the other direction.
-Note that this function scans both horizontally and vertically so use can use a 40/80/160 by 480 window if you want.
+Note that this function scans both horizontally and vertically so you can use a 40/80/160 by 480 window if you want.
 Finally, make sure to adjust your lens so that the bar code is positioned where the focal length produces the sharpest image.
 Blurry bar codes can't be decoded.